SS Kaiser Wilhelm der Grosse

-Kaiser Wilhelm der Grosse ("Emperor William the Great") was a German transatlantic ocean liner in service from 1897 to 1914, when she was scuttled in battle.
-She was the largest ship in the world for a time, and held the Blue Riband for the fastest passenger liner crossing of the Atlantic Ocean, until Cunard Line’s entered service in 1907.
-The vessel’s career was relatively uneventful, despite a refit in 1913.
+Kaiser Wilhelm der Grosse ("Emperor William the Great"; German spelling Kaiser Wilhelm der Große) was a German transatlantic ocean liner in service from 1897 to 1914, when she was scuttled in battle.
+She was the largest ship in the world for a time, and held the Blue Riband for the fastest passenger liner crossing of the Atlantic Ocean, until from Hamburg America Line entered service in 1900.